imperialwicket/hubot-asgard/README.md

 ## Requirements

 [Asgard](https://github.com/Netflix/asgard) needs to be running somewhere, and Hubot needs to be able to access it.
-Hubot-asgard does not allow self-signed SSL certs, so if you are using an un-altered instance based on [these](http://imperialwicket.com/netflix-asgard-12-ami-updates), make sure to hit port 8080 directly, instead of using the SSL proxy.
-Also note that Hubot-asgard does not currently support basic authentication, another reason to hit 8080 directly.
+You can launch manually on AWS with a [NetflixOSS AMI](http://netflix.github.io/#amis) or one of [these](http://imperialwicket.com/netflix-asgard-12-ami-updates).

-If you do not have an Asgard instance, you should install both of the asgard.coffee and asgard-launcher.coffee scripts.
-Asgard-launcher is an AWS-centric launch utility for Asgard.
+If you want a more hands-off approach, hubot-asgard comes bundled with some asgard-launcher commands.
+These are AWS-centric launch utilities for Asgard.
 After configuration in Hubot, you can launch a new Asgard instance as follows:

     asgard-launcher run
     asgard-launcher url